 LSBU's Access Bursary is awarding eligible Home students a £1,000 cash bursary.
-The bursary is automatically allocated by LSBU to eligible students and is paid directly into a student's bank account in two instalments in the first year of study: £500 in February and £500 in May.
+The bursary is automatically allocated by LSBU to eligible students and is paid directly into a student's bank account in one instalment early in the second semester.

 To be considered for the Access Bursary you have to have accepted a conditional or unconditional offer for our September 2018 intake and have applied for the maximum maintenance loan by 25 May 2018.
 Read more about student finance on the Gov.uk website.

 Check whether you're considered a Home student as defined by current government fees legislation by going to the UKCISA website.

 Priority to receive an Access Bursary is given to students that meet the criteria set out below in the following order: